 The stationary screen is capable of removing up to 65% of solids but has the drawback of becoming clogged with biological slime, which reduces its effectiveness.
 It requires regular cleaning to maintain its efficiency.
 More recently self cleaning screens have been developed (the "Wedge Wire" screen and the "Baleen Filter") which alleviates blockages.

-The screw press can remove up to 80% of the solids in dairy effluent, depending on the screen aperture size, and requires very little power to operate it.
+The screw press can remove up to 45% of the solids in dairy effluent and requires very little power to operate it.